|

 A list of medieval pavilion (and camping) resources.

-SCA College of Arms, Rules and Regulations.
+SCA Arms, Rules and Regulations.

-The Academy of Saint Gabriel is a group of volunteers who research medieval names and armory.
+A group of volunteers who research medieval names and armory.

 Rounds to sing, with words and music, and midi files to hear the tunes.